clustervision/trinityX/doc/configuration.rst

 .. table:: Global variables

   ======================= ============= ================== =============
-       Variable               value        default          description
+       Variable               Value        Default          Description
   ======================= ============= ================== =============
   trix_version            -             -                  The TrinityX version number.
                                                            This will be automatically set to the current release version.

-  project_id              string        000000             Project ID or string that'll show up in the default shell prompt on the controllers.
+  project_id              String        000000             Project ID or string that'll show up in the default shell prompt on the controllers.
                                                            A pure esthetical configuration option that gives to shell prompts of the format `000000 hh:mm:ss [root@hostname ~]#`

-  ha                      boolean       true               This option allows to choose whether to do a highly available setup on two controllers or a single controller setup.
+  ha                      Boolean       true               This option allows to choose whether to do a highly available setup on two controllers or a single controller setup.
                                                            Set to 'False' to disable HA.

-  trix_domain             hostname      'cluster'          A domain name to be assigned to the controller(s) and nodes on the internal network.
+  trix_domain             Hostname      'cluster'          A domain name to be assigned to the controller(s) and nodes on the internal network.
                                                            This also serves as luna's default provisioning network name.

-  trix_ctrl1_hostname     hostname      'controller1'      Default hostname for the controller in a single controller setup.
+  trix_ctrl1_hostname     Hostname      'controller1'      Default hostname for the controller in a single controller setup.
                                                            In HA setups, this is the hostname of the first controller.

-  trix_ctrl2_hostname     hostname      'controller2'      This option is ignored in a single controller setup.
+  trix_ctrl2_hostname     Hostname      'controller2'      This option is ignored in a single controller setup.
                                                            In HA setups, this is the hostname of the second controller.

-  trix_ctrl_hostname      hostname      'controller'       This option is set by the installer to the value of `trix_ctrl1_hostname` in a single controller setup.
+  trix_ctrl_hostname      Hostname      'controller'       This option is set by the installer to the value of `trix_ctrl1_hostname` in a single controller setup.
                                                            In HA setups, this the controllers' floating hostname that will always resolve to the controller with the primary role.

   trix_ctrl1_ip           IP address    '10.141.255.254'   Default IP address of the controller in a single controller setup.